How much will be paid

 - a copy of the implementation plan or feasibility study, where applicable

-- photographs of the sites that will be blocked
+- photographs of a sample (2%) of the sites that will be blocked

 The detailed requirements for this item will be tailored to the Higher Tier site.
 Higher Tier applicants should discuss and agree these requirements with their adviser.